The Child with a Moon on his Chest (Sotho): Sotho people

 In a tale from Basutoland, Morena-y-a-Letsatsi, or The Sun Chief, a strong chief, with signs of the sun, the moon and eleven stars on his breast, is approached by two sisters: Siloane ("the tear-drop") and Mokete.
 Mokete says she can cook and grind, and thus becomes her sister's servant, while Siloane marries the chief.
 On the wedding feast, she "sings a song of [his] praise" and promises to bear him a son "in his image".
 When she is ready to give birth, Mokete replaces the boy for a deformed child with the face of a baboon.
 The real son is put with the pigs to be devoured, but "the spirits protect him".
 Mokete, the new wife, sees the boy survived and asks her husband to kill the pigs and burn down the kraal.
-She also tries to kill him in other attempts, but fails.
+She also tries to kill him in other attempts, when the boy plays with an elephant and another when he is living with the fishes, but fails.
 The boy survives every time due to intervention of the spirits, becomes the leader of another village, and is given the name Tsepitso.
 One day, when passing through a village, he stops by the well and sees a woman named Ma Thabo ("mother of joy"), who gives him some water to drink.